smridhgupta/IntelliDDoS/README.md

 # IntelliDDoS - AI-based DDoS Framework

 IntelliDDoS is an advanced AI-based framework for simulating and executing Distributed Denial of Service (DDoS) attacks.
-This powerful tool utilizes machine learning and reinforcement learning techniques to dynamically optimize attack strategies, making it one of the most robust and effective DDoS simulation frameworks available.
+This powerful tool utilizes neural networks and reinforcement learning techniques to dynamically optimize attack strategies, making it one of the most robust and effective DDoS simulation frameworks available.

 ## Features